migreyes/hazelnut/README.md

 ### First time setup:

-Open the `Rakefile` and update the top variables with your preferred Pow address, your actual website URL, and as a bonus, your GitHub repository URL.
-From here, you can fire off a `rake pow` to easily generate your .dev address, which the rest of the `rake` commands depend on having already set up.
+1. Edit the `Rakefile` to add your Pow name, live URL, and GitHub repo
+2. Edit the `_config.yml` to put in your own name and social media handles

 =====

-### Basic `rake` commands you’ll commonly use:
+### Basic `rake` tasks you’ll commonly use:

 `rake` to watch and update your HTML, Coffee and Sass.